-Alongside the South Carolina Department of Agriculture, Clemson Extension will be hosting Grower Training Courses.
+Alongside the South Carolina Department of Agriculture, Clemson Extension will be hosting Produce Safety Rule Grower Trainings throughout the State.
 The Grower Training Course was developed by the Produce Safety Alliance at Cornell University, so that farms will be able to comply with the new requirements outlined in the Food Safety and Modernization Act (FSMA).
 Contained in FSMA is the Final Rule on Produce Safety.
 This rule establishes unprecedented, science-based standards for the farming of fruits and vegetables that are intended for human consumption.

-In order to comply with the Final Rule on Produce Safety, "at least one supervisor or responsible party for your farm must have successfully completed food safety training at least equivalent to that received under standardized curriculum recognized as adequate by the Food and Drug Administration," (FDA).
+Fruit and vegetable growers and others interested in learning about produce safety, the Food Safety Modernization Act (FSMA) Produce Safety Rule, Good Agricultural Practices (GAPs), and co-management of natural resources and food safety.
+The PSA Grower Training Course is one way to satisfy the FSMA Produce Safety Rule requirement outlined in § 112.22(c) that requires ‘At least one supervisor or responsible party for your farm must have successfully completed food safety training at least equivalent to that received under standardized curriculum recognized as adequate by the Food and Drug Administration.’